Consensus-based optimization (CBO): Towards Global Optimality in Robotics: Experiment

 The initial state is

 where $\theta_i=0$ corresponds to the pole hanging downward, and the upright configuration is $\theta_i=\pi$.
 Slider joint (cart) damping is set to $d_x = 10^{-4}$.
 To make the problem more challenging, we set friction loss to $0$ for both revolute joints.
-The running cost is set to be the bound violation cost of control according to~\citep{Miura_Akai_Honda_Hara_2024} and the terminal cost is calculated as the summation of all the following terms with equal weighting: \begin{itemize} \item distance to upright pole angles, i.e., for $i=1, 2$, minimize ${(\cos (\theta_i + \pi ) - 1)}^2 + {(\sin(\theta_i + \pi ))}^2.$ \item the distance of the cart to the center of the rail. \item the angular velocity of each pole. \item control effort over the entire horizon. \end{itemize} The control input is the force applied to the cart with a range of $20N[-u_{\max}, u_{\max}]$.
-To make the problem challenging, we deliberately set $u_{\max}$ as small as $0.5$ to increase the control difficulty, while we set a long horizon of $T=100$ zero-order hold control signal for 16 seconds.
+The running cost is set to be the bound violation cost of control according to~\citep{Miura_Akai_Honda_Hara_2024} and the terminal cost is calculated as the summation of all the following terms with equal weighting: \begin{itemize} \item distance of the tip site from its upright target: $\|\mathtt{tip}_z - 4\|^2$, where $4\,\mathrm{m}$ is the upright tip height: the cart joint is located at height $2\,\mathrm{m}$ in the MuJoCo scene and the two $1\,\mathrm{m}$ pole segments add another $2\,\mathrm{m}$ when fully upright. \item $\|\mathtt{tip}_x - q\|^2$: pole tip aligned directly above the cart, not leaning left or right. \item the distance of the cart to the center of the rail. \item the velocity of all degrees of freedom. \end{itemize} The control input is the actuator command $u$ applied to the cart, with actuator force $F=20u$, where $u\in [-u_{\max}, u_{\max}]$.
+With $u_{\max}=0.5$, the nominal force range is $[-10,10]\,\mathrm{N}$.
+To make the problem challenging, we deliberately set $u_{\max}$ as small as $0.5$ to increase the control difficulty, while we use a long planning horizon of $16\,\mathrm{s}$ discretized by $100$ zero-order-hold control knots.
 Population size $N=5000$.

+Note that we do not aim for a perfect swing-up solution here; rather, the goal is to demonstrate that under such a challenging setting, CBO exhibits clear advantages over competing methods in terms of convergence and consistency.
 In~\Cref{fig:benchmark_dCartpole}, we present benchmark results of loss minimization among CBO, MPPI and CMA-ES (code from~\cite{lange2023evosax}) where CBO performs the best.
 CMA-ES experiences large fluctuations of cost during the iteration, while CBO consistently generates good performance.

+\begin{remark}[CBO can be as fast as other zero-order methods] The bottleneck of the computation time for zero-order methods is the simulation rollout time.
+Thus the double cartpole experiment, due to its relative simplicity to be simulated, is a good example to compare the running time of the different algorithms.
+The statistics in~\Cref{tab:runtime-comparison} are generated on a NVIDIA GeForce RTX 5090 Laptop GPU with a 32 $\times$ AMD Ryzen 9-9955HX3D 16-Core processor running a Linux OS (6.17.0-109014-Tuxedo).
+Here we use only $N=1000$ particles.
+We report \textit{JAX} compilation time and per-iteration computation time, excluding auxiliary code overhead.
+The results show no significant difference between the tested zero-order methods in per-iteration computation time. \end{remark}